mezzio/mezzio/docs/book/reference/migration/to-v2.md

 ## URL helper changes

-Expressive 2.0 uses zendframework/zend-expressive-helpers version 3.0+.
+Mezzio 2.0 uses mezzio/mezzio-helpers version 3.0+.
 This new
-version updates the signature of the `Zend\Expressive\Helper\UrlHelper` from:
+version updates the signature of the `Mezzio\Helper\UrlHelper` from:

 ```php
 function (